OGNIMOHUB

 5.1.
 Triggers for EDD

-- Unusual or Complex Transactions: Transactions that appear to have no clear economic or lawful purpose.
+Unusual or complex transactions with no clear economic or lawful purpose.

 5.2.
 EDD Measures